rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 of execution-cost issues and when it fails in the usual way?
 Besides having them result in different errors.

+diff predicate failures

 3. Staking rights of script addresses:

 - How can one register a script address (using the Deleg-Reg rule) to have its own staking credential if this is done by a certificate that has to be witnessed (must have an entry in $\fun{txwitsVKey}~ tx$)

 4. The validation (runScript?) should be parametrized by `exunits`?
 And return false if these are exceeded?

 5. Data script and redeemer script size constraints